 - Try eating in the mornings.
 People tend to feel more like eating in the morning than in the evenings.

-- Try to eat small meals and snacks high in energy often.
+- Try to regularly eat small meals and snacks that are high in energy.

 - Don't worry too much about what you eat.
 If you feel like it, have it.

 - Ask the hospital dietitian for hints on how to prepare simple foods that are easy to digest.

 - Drink small amounts as often as you can if you don't feel like eating.
 Or try drinking high energy supplements between meals.

 - Try to still eat with your family or friends at the table.
 The social gathering with loved ones and the support they offer can help you to cope better.